paddy-pyker/BotsApp-MD/README.md

 ## Deployment

-### Easiest Way

-Head over to [botsapp-md](http://botsapp-md-deploy.herokuapp.com) to deploy.
-Takes only a click and a few minutes

 ### Using Docker locally

 You will need to have docker installed on your machine and have some experience using docker.